2018 Artist Participation Requirements

 MOSAIC PROJECT –

 Artists are required to donate a piece of artwork for inclusion in the Mosaic Project.
 Each artist will be provided a 8×8″ panel upon which an original work may be created and incorporated into a mosaic installation.
 Artist’s will provide a retail price of each piece.
-Completed Mosaic artwork is to be delivered by or before July 1st.
+Completed Mosaic artwork is to be delivered by or before July 10th.
 Delivery location TBA.
-The Mosaic Project will be publicly displayed August 10th – 21st.
+The Mosaic Project will be publicly displayed as part of the Group Exhibition August 15th – 19th.
 The visual result will be a stunning work of art that represents the valley’s community of artists, advertises the event to potential participants, and creates additional excitement about the artists featured.
 Viewers will be invited to purchase panels.
 All sales from the donated panels will benefit Wood River Valley Studio Tour, Inc. Unsold panels will remain the property of Wood River Valley Studio Tour, Inc. for sale at a later date.

 GROUP EXHIBITION –